mautic/marketplace-frontend/status.md

 - **DNS & Production Setup**
   Coordinating with the team to establish a stable DNS for the API, avoiding temporary redirect hacks.

+- **Review Approvals**
+  Admits or Moderators to approve the Reviews.

 ---

 ## 🗣️ Key Discussions & Decisions